Why New Orleans or as it is known affectionately, ‘Big Easy’?

-Weather: Perfect weather for Christmas time.
-Our coldest day in NOLA had us wear light rain jacket.
+Weather – Perfect weather for holiday season.
+Our coldest day in NOLA for our December visit had us wearing light rain jacket.

-Peace of mind: Christmas is not a peak season for NOLA so a lot less hassle in logistics and no crazy crowds.
+Peace of mind: December is not a peak month for NOLA so a lot less hassle in logistics and no swarming crowds.

 How to Plan your visit?